|

 of up to 32 troy ounces of gold production from one ton of synthesized

 minerals.
-This does not take into consideration the platinum and
+This does not take into consideration the platinum

-"What is the value of gold today?"
-The answer is a numbers
+asked the question, "What is the value of gold today?"

-game, for if the value of gold is high, they can afford to mine
+The answer is a numbers game, for if the value of gold is high,

-a much lower grade of ore at higher costs, and the reverse when
+they can afford to mine a much lower grade of ore at higher

-the price is at a lower value.
+costs, and the reverse when the price is at a lower value.

 However, there did appear to be an unwritten rule communicated

 that day.
-There would be a major problem for South Africa if the
+There would be a major problem for South Africa if

-value of gold was to fall beneath, say, $300.00 U.S. per ounce.
+the value of gold was to fall beneath, say, $300.00 U.S. per

-point is, with new transmutation technologies, we can create the
+The point is, with new transmutation technologies, we can create

-Platinum, another precious metal economically valued higher than
+Platinum, another precious metal economically valued higher

-nickel deposits of Ontario, Canada.
+in the vast nickel deposits of Ontario, Canada.

 In association with platinum, the precious metal industry recognized

-a series of elements known as the PLATINUM GROUP METALS, or better
+a series of elements known as the PLATINUM GROUP METALS, or

-(Pd) , rhodium (Rh) and ruthenium (Ru) .
-A portion of these metals
+(0s) , palladium (Pd) , rhodium (Rh) and ruthenium (Ru) .
+A

-are now present in your everyday life.
-For example, palladium,
+portion of these metals are now present in your everyday life.

-Their function is to transform, or reduce the harmful engine fumes
+or reduce the harmful engine fumes to non-toxins.

 These metals are also found in other similar industrial applications